lukassves/RPA-task/README.md

-If the client already exists, the system logs into the existing account.
+If the account already exists, the system logs in.

-Once logged in, the next step is:
+After login, the next step is: